On the sum of two integral squares in certain quadratic fields: Introduction

 (2) The equation (\ref{equ-1}) has no local integral solutions at a place of $F$.

 Then the equation $x^2+y^2=\alpha$ is solvable over $\frak o_F$ if and only if $\alpha$ satisfies the Artin condition of $H_L$. \end{prop}

-Therefore we only need to consider the case that the two conditions in Proposition \ref{ima} don't hold.
-For this case the Arin condition of $H_L$ must not be sufficient.
+Therefore we only need to consider the case that the two conditions in Proposition \ref{ima} do not hold.
+For this case the Artin condition of $H_L$ is not sufficient since $-1$ satisfies the Artin condition of $H_L$ but the equation (\ref{equ-1}) is not solvable.
 In general the question will be very complicated.
-We can not expect to construct a field $K$ generally, such that the Artin condition of $K$ is sufficient.
+We cannot expect to construct a field $K$ generally such that the Artin condition of $K$ is sufficient.

 The following result is well-known (Satz 2, \cite{Pe}): the equation (\ref{equ-1}) is solvable over $\frak o_F$ if and only if the equation is solvable over $\Z$, where

 In this paper, we will consider the case that the equation (\ref{equ-1}) is solvable over $\frak o_{F_\frak p}$ for any $\frak p\in \Omega_F$ and the equation (\ref{equ-2}) is not solvable over $\Z_p$ for some prime $p$.
 It is easy to see that the two conditions in Proposition \ref{ima} don't hold for this case.
 Let